nateperry/HungryTiger/README.md

 HungryTiger
 ===========

-Hungry Tiger as a site that uses RIT's data API to inform users about currently open restaurants.
+Hungry Tiger is a site that uses RIT's data API to inform users about what's currently open around campus.